Reed Hastings, the CEO of Netflix has famously said that:

 - Most likely even lack the skills of doing the required work

-In a world of limited resources and time, finding the right people is the foundation which everything else is built on.
-And as a company grows and matures, it’s actually increasingly important to work deliberately and hard on this, perhaps a bit counter-intuitively.
-With a larger company you run a higher risk of letting a few bad apples slip in and as we all know, a few bad apples can ruin the bunch.
+In a world of limited resources and time, finding the right people is the foundation on which everything else is built.
+As a company grows and matures, it’s increasingly important to work deliberately and hard on this, perhaps a bit counter-intuitively.
+With a larger company, you run a higher risk of letting a few bad apples slip in and as we all know, a few bad apples can ruin the bunch.

 However, after the difficult work of having found the right people, we also think that it’s very important to work equally hard on developing our people and promoting from within.
 What would be the point of finding the best people, especially people who fit the Skeleton culture, if we don’t nurture them to lead the company to new heights?

-Each of us have unique skills that benefit the company.
+Each of us has unique skills that benefit the company.
 After all, that’s a prerequisite to working at Skeleton.
 That also means that each of us has unique things we can teach other people.
 We want to pass that knowledge to others, as long as it’s something that will benefit our people.
 That way we develop as individuals and as a team.
-In Skeleton Academy we take the time to pass these skills on to our fellow team members, or learn from industry experts outside the company.
+At Skeleton Academy, we take the time to pass these skills on to our fellow team members or learn from industry experts outside the company.

-We’ve started Skeleton Academy because we’re convinced that the greatest people want to keep learning their whole careers, and in fact their whole lives.
-To be the best, you have to have the passion to learn more and to hone your skills and expertise.
-So Skeleton Academy is where we can put this into practice.
+We’ve started Skeleton Academy because we’re convinced that the greatest people want to keep learning their whole careers and in fact their whole lives.
+To be the best, you have to have the passion to learn more and hone your skills and expertise.
+Skeleton Academy is where we can put this into practice.